The GR5 Trail Takes Hikers Across the Length of Europe

 By Marley Henderson

 As somebody who has never been hiking in Europe, this book was a great read.
-I had no idea such a large trail even existed, and the amazing aspects the path has to offer along the way is even more surprising!
+I had no idea such a large trail like the GR5 even existed, and the amazing aspects the path has to offer along the way is even more surprising!

 Caroll Dorgan’s book, Trekking The GR5 Trail: Through the French Alps: From Lake Geneva to Nice , is the ultimate cookbook for travelers hiking the GR5 trails.
 Claimed as one the world’s greatest trails, the 2300km adventure stretches from the North Sea to the Mediterranean.